No Second Coming

 No Rapture

 In Matthew chapter 24 verses 15 – 31, he was speaking of what is widely known as the “Great Tribulation”.
-This was to take place in Judea (vs 16), which is even more evidence that Jesus believed that his second coming and the end of the world would be in the first century.
+This took place in Judea (vs 16), which is more evidence that Jesus believed that his second coming and the end of the world would be in the first century. (by the way, the Essenes fled into the mountains, from the Romans during a great persecution, where they died)

 Then let them which be in Judaea flee into the mountains (Mat 24:16)